anquanscan/sec-tools/README.md

 [Arduino-FastLED-Music-Visualizer](https://github.com/justcallmekoko/Arduino-FastLED-Music-Visualizer): An Arduino based music visualizer using the FastLED library and a strip of individually addressable LEDs
 [P4ssw0rd-an4lys3r](https://github.com/Himmii/P4ssw0rd-an4lys3r): Check to see if a password is safe or not.
 If not, Generate the safest password, Of course, it won't be remembered and hence, save it for future reference.
 [fdsecurity](https://github.com/FabioDefilippo/fdsecurity): this tool analizes a file o many files inside directory with yara and capa to find suspected file
 [logstash-plugins](https://github.com/lprat/logstash-plugins): My logstash plugins.
 Filter: sig (for security detect -> IOC, sig, New value, Reference, link, frequence, ...).
 Output: alert created by filter sig, feed FIR (CERT SG)
+[porc](https://github.com/hrbrmstr/porc): :boar: Tools to Work with 'Snort' Rules, Logs and Data